Ewicks/Project-4/README.md

 * Change the current working directory to the location that you want the cloned directory
 * Type 'git clone' and paste the URL copied in step 3
 * Press 'Enter' and the project is cloned
+* Create a requirements.txt in the root directory file so Heroku can install the packages needed.
+* To update requirements.txt with all package installments type the command in the terminal "pip3 freeze --local > requirements.txt"

 ## Credits

 * Code Institute "I think therefore i blog" - Django blog project Walkthrough
 * Codemy.com blog post tutorials using django - [Youtube playlist](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi)
+* W3Schools, youtube clips and stackoverflow resources helped my throughout the project
+* [link](https://www.youtube.com/watch?v=h_Uv_9OxA2k) to video for typewriter effect
+* Images were taken from [Google Images](https://images.google.com/)

 ## Acknowledgements